House GOP votes to oust Democrat Omar from major committee

 Omar is one of the first two Muslim women elected to Congress.
 She is also the first to wear a hijab in the House chamber after floor rules were changed to allow members to wear head coverings for religious reasons.

-She quickly generated controversy after entering Congress in 2019 with a pair of tweets that suggested lawmakers who supported Israel were motivated by money.
+She quickly generated controversy after joining Congress in 2019 with a pair of tweets that suggested lawmakers who supported Israel were motivated by money.

 In the first, she criticized the American Israel Public Affairs Committee, or AIPAC.
 "It's all about the Benjamins baby," she wrote, invoking slang about $100 bills.

-Asked on Twitter who she though was paying members of Congress to support Israel, Omar responded, "AIPAC!"
+Asked on Twitter who she thought was paying members of Congress to support Israel, Omar responded, "AIPAC!"

-The comments sparked a public rebuke from then House Speaker Nancy Pelosi and other Democrats who made clear that Omar had overstepped.
+Omar's remarks sparked a public rebuke from then House Speaker Nancy Pelosi and other Democrats who made clear that she had overstepped.

 She soon apologized.